aeolus-incubator/template-site/README.md

 template-site
 =============

-An application to house shared templaes for building virtual machine images
+An application to house shared templates for building virtual machine images